Pokefans/Pokefans/doc/Development-Setup.md

 ## Mac OSX
 I have no Idea.
 But it should be similar to Linux, except you don't have a package manager and are left to yourself.
 If you have a working setup, edit this.

+# Code-Style

+There will be a document about this, for now: just use the default style from Visual Studio; that is: Spaces for everything, four spaces (in letters: F-O-U-R) for a tab; curly braces on their own line.
+And please do everyone a favor and xmldoc your stuff.
+Thanks!